protonemedia/inertia-vue-modal-poc/README.md

 In your Laravel application, you only need to add a few lines of code to the `HandleInertiaRequests` middleware.

 1. Add the `handle` method to the `HandleInertiaRequests` middleware
-2. Add the `isModal` property to the shared data
+2. Add the `isModal` property to the shared data array

 ```php
 <?php